Allen Trammell

-Allen Raymond Trammell, Jr. (July 19, 1942 – February 17, 2024) was an American professional football defensive back who played one season with the Houston Oilers of the American Football League (AFL).
+Allen Raymond Trammell Jr. (July 19, 1942 – February 17, 2024) was an American professional football player who was a defensive back for one season with the Houston Oilers of the American Football League (AFL).
 He played college football and baseball at the University of Florida.

 Early life

-Allen Raymond Trammell, Jr. was born on July 19, 1942, in Montgomery, Alabama.
+Allen Raymond Trammell Jr. was born on July 19, 1942, in Montgomery, Alabama.
 For high school, he first enrolled at Eufaula High School in Eufaula, Alabama before transferring to Baylor School in Chattanooga, Tennessee.

 College career

 Trammell was a member of the Florida Gators of the University of Florida from 1962 to 1965 and a three-year letterman from 1963 to 1965.
 He spent time at running back, quarterback, and defensive back in college.
 In 1963, he recorded 16 rushing attempts for 84 yards, eight receptions for 107 yards, and two completions on three passing attempts for 22 yards.
 Trammell totaled eight rushing attempts for one yard in 1964 while also completing one of five passes for 20 yards and one touchdown, earning Associated Press second-team All-SEC honors at defensive back.
 As a senior in 1965, he rushed twice for 17 yards and completed two of two passes for four yards.
 He also played baseball at Florida.
 As of 2023, his .425 batting average in 1965 is still a school record while his eight RBIs in one inning is tied for the NCAA record.
 Trammell was inducted into the University of Florida Athletic Hall of Fame in 1975.